Download the full outcome

 Read the full outcome in the Government response above.

-The Government also committed to carry out a further targeted consultation on Digital Service Providers.
-This runs from 26 March 2018 and the closing date for responses is 29 April 2018 - see below for full details.
+The Government also carried out a further targeted consultation on Digital Service Providers.
+This ran from 26 March 2018 until 29 April 2018 - see below for full details.

 Detail of feedback received